PES Society

 PES Society is an eSports organization founded in 2013, competing and promoting the Pro Evolution Soccer series.
-The organization as of January 2020 announced its affiliation to Mind Sports South Africa who is nationally recognized as the controlling body for eSports.
+The organization as of January 2020 announced its affiliation to Mind Sports South Africa who is nationally recognized, as the controlling body for eSports.

-Brief History
+History

 PES Society was constituted in 2013, however, it was not until November 2019 that the PES Society formed with a committee formally announced.
 When the organization started, the goal was just to host Pro Evolution Soccer tournaments due to a lack of them in and around Cape Town with the aim of showing players that there was a platform for Pro Evolution Soccer players to compete on.
 The goal was to do more within – and outside – the gaming community, to show the positive impact gaming was making within communities.
-As of January 2020 PES Society formed its office bearers and announced its very own constitution as part of its application to affiliate with Mind Sports South Africa.
+As of January 2020, PES Society formed its office bearers and announced its very own constitution as part of its application to affiliate with Mind Sports South Africa.